edneville/please/please.ini.md

 # DESCRIPTION

-The `please.ini` file contains the ACL for users of the `please` and `pleaseedit` programs.
+The **please.ini** file contains one or more **[sections]** that hold ACL for users of the **please** and **pleaseedit** programs.

 All rules in `please.ini` will permit or deny based on command regex matches.

 `please.ini` is an ini file, and as such it makes sense to label the sections with a good short description of what the section provides.
-You may then find this helpful when listing rights with `please -l`.
+You may then find this helpful when listing rights with **please -l**.

 Rules are read and applied in the order they are presented in the configuration file.
-So if the user is permitted to run a command early in the file, but later a deny is matches against `.*`, then the user will not be permitted to run any command.
+If the user matches a permit rule to run a command in an early section, but in a later section matches a deny regex for `.*`, then the user will not be permitted to run any command.
+The last match wins.

-The properties in ini permitted are described below.
+The properties in ini permitted are described below and should appear at most once per section.
+If a property is used more than once in a section, the last one will be used.

 # SECTION OPTIONS